stensmo/SFTPClient.jl/README.md

 # Julia SFTP Client
 Package for working with SFTP in Julia.
 Built on Downloads.jl, but in my opinion much easier to use.
 Downloads.jl is in turn based on Curl.

-The SFTP client supports username/password as well as certificates for authentication.
+The SFTP Julia client supports username/password as well as certificates for authentication.

 The following methods are supported: readdir, download, upload, cd, rm, rmdir, mkdir, mv, sftpstat (like stat)